Employer of Record

 Probationary Period

 The length of the probationary period in France varies depending on the employee’s role and level within the company.
-According to the French Labor Code, the probationary periods are as follows:
+According to the French Labor Code, the maximum initial probationary periods for a CDI are generally as follows:

 13th Month Salary